 - Support the CM Professional Advisory Board (CMPAB) and its committees.
 Visit the CMPAB page for more information and how you may get involved at various levels.

 - Promote the CM major at your local high school.
 Help the construction industry and the CM Program at RWU by supporting our efforts to encourage high school students to pursue careers in construction management.
 Email Dawn Occi for more information and materials.

 - Become a PLOM for the CM program.
 PLOM stands for Program Learning Outcome Mentor.
 We are continuously seeking mentors for each of our twenty (20) Program Learning Outcomes (PLO) to support students in meeting these outcomes upon graduation.
 View a list of our current Program Learning Outcomes for which you may become a mentor.
-Contact Dr. Gokhan Celik if you are interested in becoming a PLOM for the CM program.
+Contact Dr. Michael Emmer if you are interested in becoming a PLOM for the CM program.

 - Mentor a Competition Team: Every year teams of RWU CM students attend a number of student competitions regionally and nationally.
 Teams are continuously seeking industry mentors who can help them with their training, offer educational workshops, or simply be available to answer their questions.
 Check out the “Student Achievements” tab under our Public Information page for a summary of RWU CM Team recent accomplishments.
 Below is a list of student teams with their faculty advisors to contact if you are interested in becoming a mentor for one or more of our student competition teams: